maratbn/LoginRequirePress/loginrequirepress/readme.txt

   Plugin will protect the titles and contents of login-requiring posts in search result page listings when the user is not logged in.
-The titles / contents will be replaced by text "[Post title / content protected by LoginRequirePress.
+The titles / contents will be replaced by text "[Post title / content protected by Login Require Press.
 Login to see the title / content.]"

 Technical summary: